Noaaan/MythicMetals/PATCHNOTES.md

 As specified above you now need to craft smithing templates in order to fold it, which makes maxing it slightly more expensive.

 There is a rare chance when bartering with Piglins you can find a **Royal Midas Gold Sword Upgrade**, which lets you upgrade a maxed Gilded Midas Gold Sword one more time...
+Some even say it comes with a special ability which should help with obtaining more gold.

 Are you ready to become the ultimate sword-smith?